-With that being said, even if a woman does get pregnant after the abdominoplasty procedure, it will not affect the pregnancy process and the breastfeeding process.
+That said, even if a woman does get pregnant after the abdominoplasty procedure, it will not affect the pregnancy process and the breastfeeding process.

-Additionally, a woman should also wait until they have childcare and support available before proceeding with a Mummy Makeover as the recovery does take a while.
+Additionally, a woman should also wait until they have childcare and support available before proceeding with a Mummy Makeover, as the recovery does take a while.
 It is not the right time as it will be inconvenient for these mums if they have to take care of the baby with some restrictions.

-Disclaimer: The information contained in this post is neither intended nor implied to be a substitute for professional medical advice, it is provided for educational purposes only.
+Disclaimer: The information contained in this post is neither intended nor implied to be a substitute for professional medical advice.
+It is provided for educational purposes only.
 Always seek the advice of your plastic surgeon or other qualified healthcare provider before starting any new treatment or discontinuing an existing treatment.
 Always speak to your healthcare provider about any questions you may have regarding a procedure.